capimichi/wedding-photo-frontend/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:
+If you are developing a production application, we recommend updating the configuration to enable the type-aware lint rules:

 ```js
 export default tseslint.config({